This page displays all of the investment portfolios that we are tracking. Portfolio Einstein is …

-Saving money builds self-confidence and give you the power to say No.
+Saving money builds self-confidence and gives you the power to say No.

 Don’t fix everything right away

-Most financial advice starts with telling you to build a money buffer, typically 3 months of your salary.
-This is often labeled as the emergency fund.
-This is very good advice but more so because of the negative corrosive effects of having no savings at all.
+Most financial advice starts with telling you to build a money buffer, typically three months of your salary.
+This is often labeled as an emergency fund.
+This is excellent advice but more so because of the adverse corrosive effects of having no savings at all.

-If you are complete without savings try to start small.
+If you are complete without savings, try to start small.
 The 2.5 million dollars mentioned in the videos won’t be achieved anytime soon anyway!
 I like to encourage people to save at least 10% of their after-tax pay.
 This is in addition to saving for retirement.
-If you can only manage 1% do that, but manage something!
+If you can only manage 1%, do that, but achieve something!

 Automate your savings

 David Bach is heavy into automation.
 He’s spot on.
-You should automate your savings so you don’t even notice that a certain percentage of you pay is being transferred away from your paycheck.
+You should automate your savings, so you don’t even notice that a certain percentage of your pay is being transferred away from your paycheck.

 Accelerate your savings by investing

 As Meb Faber points out in this post.
 Savings is the best determinant for successful investing.
-On average it takes some 10 years for the compound effect to really kick into gear when you are investing.
-This has to implications:
+On average, it takes some ten years for the compound effect to kick into gear when you are investing.
+This has two implications:

 - Make sure you save money first and only then think about investing that money.
 Contrary to Wall Street says, you don’t get rich overnight by investing.

-- The more you invest now the more you set yourself up for success when the compounding effect really kicks into gear.
+- The more you invest now, the more you set yourself up for success when the compounding effect kicks into gear.

 See this article on how you should approach investing and saving the right way.

-At 7% returns the savings you start today grows to double the amount in 10 years.
+At a 7% return rate, the savings you start today grows to double the amount in 10 years.